TALK TO SALES

 What is a consumer driven health plan (CDHP)?

-An employer’s health insurance benefits are a major consideration for job seekers.
-But offering traditional group insurance can be expensive and tricky.
-As group plan rates continue to rise to unsustainable levels for many businesses, more employers are expressing interest in other long-term health plan options.
+An employer’s health insurance benefits are a serious consideration for job seekers.
+But, offering traditional group insurance can be expensive and tricky.
+As group plan rates continue to rise for many businesses, more employers are expressing interest in other long-term health plan options.

 What is a consumer-driven health plan?

-A consumer-driven health plan, or consumer-directed health plan, is a quality care health plan where portions of your employees’ healthcare services are paid for directly with pre-tax dollars.
+A consumer-driven health plan—also known as a consumer-directed health plan—is a quality care health plan where pre-tax dollars directly pay for portions of your employees’ healthcare services that insurance doesn’t cover.

-A CDHP is typically made up of two components: a high-deductible health plan (HDHP) and a pre-tax health fund that is used to pay for medical services that the HDHP doesn't cover.
+A CDHP typically has two components: a high deductible health plan (HDHP) and a pre-tax fund employees can use to pay for health services that the HDHP doesn't cover.

-Although they were initially created1 to reduce the amount of money employers paid for health coverage, CDHPs are now highly regarded for empowering employees to make their own decisions about their healthcare.
+Initially, employers offered these plans to help reduce the amount of money employers paid for health coverage.
+But now, many employers highly regard CDHPs for empowering employees to make their own decisions about their medical care.

-CDHPs come in two general forms.
-The first type includes an employer-sponsored group plan and a health spending account or arrangement that allows employees to use pre-tax money to help pay for qualified out-of-pocket costs, such as co-pays and deductibles.
+CDHPs include an employer-sponsored group plan and a health spending account or arrangement that allows employees to use pre-tax money to help pay for qualified out-of-pocket costs, such as copayments and annual deductibles.

-The second type of CDHP is commonly referred to as a “pure defined contribution” health plan.
-This is where you offer health benefits through a monthly pre-tax allowance to reimburse individual health plan premiums and over 200 other eligible expenses.
-You don't offer a group health plan with this type of health insurance plan.
+This is where you offer health benefits through a monthly pre-tax allowance to reimburse employees for individual health plan premiums and more than 200 eligible medical expenses.
+You don't offer a group health plan with these types of healthcare plans, helping you save even more on health benefit costs.

 What are the benefits of a consumer-driven health plan?

-Employee benefits are important because they significantly affect recruiting and retention efforts.
-But according to Kaiser Family Foundation (KFF)2, the average annual premiums for employer-sponsored health insurance in 2021 are $7,739 for single coverage and $22,221 for family coverage.
+Offering various employee benefits is critical as they can significantly affect your recruiting and retention efforts.
+But according to KFF1, the average annual premiums for employer-sponsored health insurance in 2023 are $8,435 for single coverage and $23,968 for family coverage.

 Large organizations are at an advantage because they can typically afford to provide better health benefits despite high premium costs.
-But the high costs for employers that run a small business may create a financial burden.
-Luckily, these employers have other options.
+But, the high costs for small business employers may create a financial burden.
+Luckily, these employers have additional options.

-• Saving on premium costs: The monthly premium cost tends to be lower for CDHPs than other types of healthcare plans, such as preferred provider organization (PPO) plans.
+- Saving on premium costs: The monthly premium cost tends to be lower for CDHPs than different types of plans, such as low deductible preferred provider organization (PPO) plans.

-• Reducing medical care costs: Overall healthcare spending is lower than traditional plans because participants take on more out-of-pocket medical costs.
+- Reducing medical care costs: Overall healthcare spending is lower than traditional insurance plans because participants take on more out-of-pocket medical costs.

-• Increasing employee morale: Employee satisfaction improves because employees have more choices in how their healthcare is handled.
+- Increasing employee morale: Employee satisfaction improves because employees have more choices on how they want to handle their healthcare.

-• Tax benefits: As long as the contributions are considered a qualified medical expense, the money taken from a CDHP account is free of income tax.
+- Tax benefits: As long as the IRS considers the contributions a qualified medical expense, the money taken from a CDHP account is free of income tax.

-Traditional health benefits are one-size-fits-all, which means you choose one or two employer plans you can afford that you think your employees will like.
-However, consumerized employee benefits, like CDHPs, give the decision-making power to your employees, ultimately providing more flexibility and personalization.
+Traditional health benefits are one-size-fits-all, which means you choose one or two employer plans you can afford that you believe your employees will like.
+However, consumerized employee benefits, like CDHPs, give decision-making power to your employees, ultimately providing more flexibility and personalization.

 What are the common types of consumer-driven health plans?